chrisarg/Bit-Set/README.md

 # DESCRIPTION

-This module provides a procedural Perl interface to the C library 'bit.h', for creating and manipulating bitsets.
+This module provides a procedural Perl interface to the C library [Bit](https://github.com/chrisarg/Bit), for creating and manipulating bitsets.
 It uses `FFI::Platypus` to wrap the C functions and `Alien::Bit` to locate and link to the C library.

 The API is a direct mapping of the C functions.
-For detailed semantics of each function, please refer to the `bit.h` header file documentation.
+For detailed semantics of each function, please refer to [Bit](https://github.com/chrisarg/Bit).

 Runtime checks on arguments are performed if the `DEBUG` environment variable is set to a true value when installing the code.